eormeno/base-project/README.md

 ```

 #### remove-containers.sh
-This script is used to remove all the containers.
-PLEASE USE WITH CAUTION, THIS WILL REMOVE ALL THE CONTAINERS.
+This script is used to remove all the containers. **PLEASE USE WITH CAUTION, THIS WILL REMOVE ALL THE CONTAINERS**.

 Example usage: